22/11/09

 We propose a series of services, ranging from the traditional 2-hours guided tour, to the loan of the full observatory for complete nights.
 Here we display the most popular services: for our additional proposals, or for any alternative service you could wish, don't hesitate to ask us.

-Suitable for the general public, the Tour Astro allows our guests to discover the wonders of the Universe in optimal conditions.
-Not only you will observe through state-of-the-art telescopes, but you will deeply understand what you see, thanks to the clever, accurate, and always surprising explainations given by our personnel.
+Suitable for the general public, the Program A allows our guests to discover the wonders of the Universe in optimal conditions.
+Not only you will observe through the T400 telescope fitted with state-of-the-art optics, but you will deeply understand what you see, thanks to the clever, accurate, and always surprising explainations given by our personnel.
 Moreover, any query is welcome, and just every question will be answered, either about the latest astronomy news, or about leading astrophysics topics.
 Hence, without any previous knowledge in astronomy, you'll be allowed to truly enjoy the endless enchantment of the Universe to which we do belong.

-The Tour Astro performs with a minimum of 5 people, and a strict maximum of 10 in order to preserve the personalized attention.
+The Program A performs with a minimum of 2 people, and a strict maximum of 8, in order to preserve the personalized attention.
 The group is assisted by 2 astronomers.
-We are open all year, except the nights with excessive moonlight (see "Tarifs-Booking" page).
+We are open all year, except the nights with excessive moonlight (see "Prices-Booking" page).

 The available languages are spanish, english, and french.